We Believe in Miracles!

 Overview of Alcohol Consumption

 People drink to socialize, celebrate, and relax.
-Alcohol often has a strong effect on people – and throughout history, we’ve struggled to understand and manage alcohol’s power.
+Alcohol often strongly affects people – and throughout history, we’ve struggled to understand and manage alcohol’s power.
 Why does alcohol cause us to act and feel differently?
 How much is too much?
 Why do some people become addicted while others do not?

-At the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the answers to these and many other questions about alcohol are constantly researching.
+At the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the answers to these and many other questions about alcohol are continuously researched.
 Here’s what the NIAAA knows:

 Alcohol’s effects vary from person to person, depending on a variety of factors, including: